FallaApe/basics-projects/README.md

 This repository contains a growing collection of simple C projects created as I learn and practice C programming.
 Each project is focused on one specific concept or use-case, such as file handling, arrays, conditionals, and menu-driven logic.

+License: Free to use, modify, and share with credit.

 ---

 ##  Projects Included